houtknots/Openstack-Automatic-Snapshot/README.md

 4. Add the metadata property **autoSnapshot** with the custom option.
 5. Enter the text **true** in the metadata property.
 6. Press the **Save** button.

+## Test the script
+When you have done the steps above